Full Scholarships and Fully Funded Master’s Programs in the U.S. and Abroad

 Emirates Leadership Initiative Fellowship

 The Emirates Leadership Initiative (ELI) Fellowship is open to all admitted degree program students at Harvard Kennedy School hailing from the United Arab Emirates and other countries within the Arab League.
 Applicants will be considered based on their demonstrated interest in developing their leadership and public management skills in the United Arab Emirates and in Arab League countries.
 Successful candidates demonstrate excellent academic credentials, a deep commitment to public service, and strong leadership potential in the Middle East.
-Full tuition, stipend and health fees provided for 2 years.
+Full tuition, stipend, and health fees provided for 2 years.

 Frank Knox Memorial Fellowships